 The route is located in an arid zone, with stifling hot summers (up to 45°C) and chilly winter nights.
 The Great Gariep, known more commonly as the Orange River, winds through the landscape and brings it life.
 This river was once called "God’s gift to the Southern African thirstland".
 The greenbelt along the river’s banks contrasts sharply with the rising rocky cliffs.
 Irrigation schemes have stretched the greenbelt into the desert, making acres of vineyards and other agriculture possible.

+The Quiver Tree Route highlights some of the attractions that can be found along the stretch of the Orange River, including activities, accommodation, restaurants and sightseeing.
 Ten percent of South Africa’s vineyards are found in the Orange River valley and southern Kalahari.